kuangyu0801/kuangyu0801.github.io/README.md

 ### project
 - Routing Protocols for Wireless Ad-hoc Network, 有哪幾種routing方式

+## Introduction: Talk about something about yourself
+- Background: I came from Taiwan
+- Current Status: I and IT student in my third semester, expected to graduate on 2021 Oct.
+- Work experience: mediatek as firmware engineer for 4G and 5G smartphone
+- Future Goal: software industrie
+- Focus on cloud computing, distributed system and network

 # [Top 10 Question](https://www.monster.com/career-advice/article/Top-10-Interview-Questions-Prep)
 ## **1. What are your weaknesses?**